szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``File search vector store IDs``: Lists the Google file-search/vector-store IDs that the remote File Search tool may query.
 Enter multiple IDs separated by commas.

+* ``Computer use``: Allows supported Gemini Computer Use models to request screen, mouse, and keyboard actions through PyGPT's Computer Use flow.
+It has no effect for Google models that do not expose Computer Use.
+Default: False.

 Anthropic
 ^^^^^^^^^

 * ``Web Search``: Makes Anthropic's provider-side Web Search tool available to supported Claude models so they can retrieve current web information during a response.
 Default: True.

-* ``Computer use``: Allows supported Claude Computer Use models to request screen, mouse, and keyboard interactions through PyGPT's Computer Use flow.
-It is ignored by models without Computer Use support.
-Default: False.

 * ``Web Fetch``: Makes Anthropic's provider-side Web Fetch tool available so supported Claude models can retrieve the contents of specific web pages during a response.
 Default: False.